Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 No

 A relatively new low-cost airline that is based in Iceland, given their low-cost focus and the long quarantine period for pets flying into Iceland, it’s no surprise that Play doesn’t transport live animals at all, except for service dogs.
+A long list of requirements for service dogs are provided.

 For more details, see here.